davidwaterston/jList/readme.md

 - **jlist-min.js**
 The Javascript source code minified using UglifyJS.

+The remaining seven files are part of a comprehensive *Jasmine* test suite that allows modifications to the library to be quickly and easily regression tested.
+They are:

+- **test.htm**
+Open this file in a browser to run the *Jasmine* test suite against the regular version of the library, jlist.js.

+- **test minimised version.htm**
+Open this file in a browser to run the *Jasmine* test suite against the minified version of the library, jlist-min.js.

+- **jlist-spec.js**
+The test suite specifications - these are the actual tests that are run by opening either of the preceding two files.

+- **jasmine-html.js**, **jasmine.css**, **jasmine,js** and **MIT.LICENSE**
+These are the files required by *Jasmine*.
+They were not written by me and are subject to a separate licence.

-For release [1.3.0](http://semver.org) there are 20 functions included.
+For release [1.4.0](http://semver.org) there are 20 functions included.
 They are, in alphabetical order:

 - **[listAppend][]**
 Concatenates an element to a list.